edgarvalcarcel/Sat.Recruitment/README.md

 - 📄 FluentValidation
 - 📄 NUnit, FluentAssertions, Moq & Respawn

-<h1>Database Configuration</h3>
+<h1>Database Configuration</h1>
-database is on Azure by default.
-I need to know your Ip to enable on AZ Firewall, This ensures that you will be able to run the solution.
+The database is on Azure by default.
+For testing and hiring I need to know your <b>computer IP</b> to enable you on AZ Firewall, This ensures that you will be able to run the solution.

 <h1>Overview</h1>
 <h3>Domain</h3>